Love Birds (1996 film): Production

-Prabhu Deva was signed to work on the film after working in Shankar's 1994 blockbuster Kaadhalan, and his pair from that film, Nagma, was also roped in again.
-British Indian musician Apache Indian was also roped in to sing and dance for a music video in the film.
+Prabhu Deva was signed to work on the film after working in Shankar's 1994 hit Kaadhalan, and his pair from that film, Nagma, was also signed on.
+British Indian musician Apache Indian was also signed on to sing and dance for a music video in the film.

 The film was predominantly shot across London, with scenes also canned at Buckingham Palace and at a Hilton Hotel.
 The producers had earlier location scouted in the city and took music director, A. R. Rahman along to get a feel of the city.

+Initially, actress Sridevi was signed to work on the film but eventually walked off due to family commitments.

 Soundtrack

-The soundtrack features 5 songs composed by A. R. Rahman, his only collaboration with P. Vasu till date with lyrics by Vairamuthu for the original Tamil version, by Sirivennela Sitaramasastri for the Telugu version and by P. K. Mishra and Mehboob for the Hindi version.
-The album was appreciated by critics.
+The soundtrack was composed by A. R. Rahman, with lyrics by Vairamuthu for the original Tamil version, by Sirivennela Seetharama Sastry for the Telugu version and by P. K. Mishra and Mehboob for the Hindi version.
+The song "Malargaley" is set to the raga Hamir Kalyani.